-The present spiritual leader of IZI and of Noorder Poort is Jiun Hogen roshi, who was given dharma transmission by Prabhasa Dharma zenji shortly before her death in 1999.
-She lives and works at Noorder Poort, where IZI now also officially resides (until 2005, it resided in Los Angeles).
+The current spiritual leader of IZI and of Noorder Poort is Jiun Hogen roshi, who was given Dharma transmission by Prabhasa Dharma zenji shortly before her death in 1999.
+Jiun Hogen roshi lives and works at Noorder Poort, where IZI is now based.
+Prior to 2005, IZI was based in Los Angeles.

-National institutes have been founded in Florida, The Netherlands, Germany and Spain.
-They support zen activities on a national and administrative level.
-See organisation of IZI for details
+Local IZI branches are established in Florida, the Netherlands, Germany and Spain.
+They support Zen activities on a national and administrative level.
+See organisation of IZI for details.